Foles leads Eagles to first Super Bowl title

 For the first time, the Eagles are Super Bowl champions, knocking off the New England Patriots 41-33 at US Bank Stadium.

 It was an improbable run for the Eagles -- especially for their quarterback, Nick Foles.
-Foles, who was 28 of 43 passing for 373 yards and three touchdowns, was named Super Bowl MVP.
+He was named Super Bowl MVP after completing 28 of 43 passes for 373 yards and three touchdowns.

 "To be on the podium with my wife Tori and my daughter Lily, I mean that's what it's about," Foles said.
 "We're Super Bowl champs, but time does stop when you look in your daughter's eyes and you get to celebrate this moment."